 Council staff and Volunteers organise regular low cost group outings, collecting clients from their homes to take them to various destinations for participants to enjoy time in a safe and friendly environment.
 Walking aids e.g. wheelie walkers, are accommodated, however, eligible Clients must be physically independent.

 The Community Transport Program provides a safe, friendly and reliable service for residents in the municipality who may find accessing public or private transport difficult.

-The service is door to door on a fixed timetable to a variety of places, including shopping centres, seniors clubs, Peninsula Aquatic Recreation Centre, exercise programs and Frankston Library.
+The service is door to door on a fixed timetable to a variety of places, including shopping centre, seniors clubs, Peninsula Aquatic Recreation Centre, exercise programs and Frankston Library.

 Transport is not provided to meet individual appointments.
 A gold coin donation, payable direct to the driver, assists with the costs of running the service.
 Walking aids e.g. wheelie walkers, are accommodated however eligible Clients must be physically independent.

 A simple phone discussion is required to determine eligibility.
 Please contact our Intake Officer to discuss eligibility for Community Transport on 9784 1933.

 Fees are negotiated at the time of the initial Service Provision Set up Visit and are determined in accordance with the current Victorian Home and Community Care (HACC) Program Fees Policy and the Commonwealth Home Support Programme (CHSP).

 The fee set is dependent on income and an individual’s capacity to pay for the service and fees are reviewed annually.